Athlete Ownership - Why?

 It can be summed up in a personal belief that coach and athlete is a team – but the athlete is the team captain.

-Athlete ownership, therefore, is fundamental to autonomy (or varying degrees of autonomy) and from this model, is thereby linked to performance.
+Athlete ownership is fundamental to autonomy (or varying degrees of independence) and from this model, is thereby linked to performance.
 Performance is the bottom line.
-When all is said and done it's what all coaches and athletes are striving for.
+It is what all coaches and athletes are striving for.